google/analytics-audience-automation-tool/README.md

 3. List the destination IDs in column B.
 4. Select the type of destination in column C.
 5. Press the "Create Audiences" button.

+## Limitations

+The following are known limitations of the current implementation:

+- You cannot copy an audience from one property and link it to destinations on another property.

 __This is not an officially supported Google product.__